4d/docs/docs/Concepts/classes.md

 When naming classes, you should keep in mind the following rules:

-- A class name must be [ECMAScript](https://www.ecma-international.org/ecma-262/5.1/#sec-7.6) compliant.
+- A class name must be compliant with [property naming rules](Concepts/dt_object.md#object-property-identifiers).
 - Class names are case sensitive.
 - Giving the same name to a class and a database table is not recommended, in order to prevent any conflict.